henokemp/university-work/docs/bibliography.md

 ## Bibliography

+##### Bossavit

-###### Bossavit, Benoît et al.: Educational Games to Enhance Museum Visits for Schools.
+Bossavit, Benoît et al.: Educational Games to Enhance Museum Visits for Schools.
 In: *Journal of Educational Technology & Society*, Vol. 21, No. 4 (October 2018). pp. 171—186.

 ###### Farge, Arlette: The Allure of the Archives.
 New Haven & London 1989.